samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 - Oblique       (maj: arg types): mixed examples, often short, mostly correctly predicted by teacher. examples range from semantically tricky `lou hoped the umbrella in the closet.`, `sam offered the ball out of the basket.`, `mary revealed himself to john.` to relatively easy ones `martha carved the baby a toy out of wood.`, `john left us orders to follow pete.`
 - PP Arg-VP     (maj: arg types): mostly acceptable sentences, mostly long, mostly correctly predicted by teacher. includes sentences that are long and/or with atypical ordering: `she said she had spoken to everybody, but he wasn't sure who.`, `he attributed to a short circuit which was caused by an overloaded transducer the fire which destroyed most of my factory.`, `the ta's have been arguing about whether some student or other should pass, but i can't now remember which one.`, `it was to john that i gave the book.`.
 - high arity    (maj: arg altern): mostly acceptable sentences, mostly medium/short, sometimes incorrectly predicted even by teacher. tricky sentences like `we gave presents to ourselves.`, `john regretted it that bill had a good time.`, `i presented it to bill to read.`, `clinton is anxious to find out which budget dilemmas panetta would be willing to tackle in a certain way, but he won't say in which.`
-- Add Arg       (maj: arg altern): mixed examples, often medium/short, mostly correctly predicted by teacher. various examples: `john believes it sincerely that bill is here.`, `there is a seat available.`, `there presented itself a wonderful opportunity yesterday.`, `i squeaked the door.`
+- Add Arg       (maj: arg altern): mixed examples, often medium/short, mostly correctly predicted by teacher. various examples: `john believes it sincerely that bill is here.`, `there is a seat available.`, `there presented itself a wonderful opportunity yesterday.`, `i squeaked the door.   `

-#### LSTM better:clinton is anxious to find out which budget dilemmas panetta would be willing to tackle in a certain way, but he won't say in which.
+#### LSTM better:
 In general, confidence of students and teacher on most of these is low.
 - predicate (major), mostly due to copula, really
 - determiner (major), mostly due to quantifier, really